datacarpentry/astronomy-python/_episodes/04-select.md

 storing data in an HDF file, let's do the same with these variables.

 To save them to an HDF file we first need to put them in a `DataFrame`.
-We've seen how to create a `DataFrame` from an Astropy `Table` and from another `DataFrame`, now we'll build one from scratch.
+We have seen how to create a `DataFrame` from an Astropy `Table` and from another `DataFrame`, now we'll build one from scratch.
 To do this we need an object that can define both the name of each column (or `Series`) and the data to go in that column.
 We can use a Python `Dictionary` for this,